justary27/justary27/README.md

 # Aryan Ranjan
 ###### _**Codiyin' reality, IITR '24**_
 Hi!
-I’m **Aryan Ranjan** (often going by the alias justary27), a B.Tech graduate in Chemical Engineering and minor in Computer Science Engineering at IITR.
-I am deeply interested in all fields of coding.
-Have currently tried web, app & game development.
-Wanting to learn more about the fields of DL, ML & blockchain.
+I’m **Aryan Ranjan** (often going by the alias justary27), currently a Fullstack AI Engineery @8club & a B.Tech graduate in Chemical Engineering and minor in Computer Science Engineering at IITR.
+I am deeply interested in all fields of coding and reading latest tech research papers.
+Wanting to learn more about the fields of blockchain, compiler design, core ML & DL.
 I also like to do UI design!

 </br></br>
 <div align=right>